 A. Many older structures (especially steel sheds) may not be solid enough to convert into a structure for regular or long-term usage.
 You will also need to check if any materials contain asbestos within your structure, as this will make it potentially hazardous to make alterations.
 If your structure is safe, providing that the space is not habitable, you may be able to convert a shed or garage.
 Always check with your local council to see whether there is anything specific to your area to consider.

 Q. Should I consider a newly built home office?

-A. Yes – exempt structures are surprisingly affordable, and will probably work out cheaper in the long run than converting due to the unforeseen variables.
-But do your homework – It should be a simple process, however choosing a company who knows the exemption rules in your area, and specialises in this type of structure will be the best decision you will make to save time and money (or the hassle of removing or modifying if you don’t get it right).
-A customised, yet pre-fabricated option is likely to be the most cost-effective choice.
+A. Yes – exempt structures are surprisingly affordable and will probably work out cheaper in the long run than converting due to unforeseen variables.
+But do your homework – It should be a simple process, however choosing a company that knows the exemption rules in your area and specialises in this type of structure will be the best decision you will make to save time and money (or the hassle of removing or modifying if you don’t get it right).
+A customised yet pre-fabricated option is likely to be the most cost-effective choice.